jkammering97/neo4j-wrds-database-building/README.md

    - `batch_participants_unique.json`: Unique participant metadata.

 4. **Upload to Neo4j:**
+   - these are run for two different approaches: FIRST ITERATION & SECOND ITERATION
+      - it was commented out which one was not run
+      - the main difference is the following:
+         - FIRST ITERATION: Nodes and Edges are inserted using Neo4j's CREATE
+            - here they had
    - Nodes:
      - `Statement {text, order, transcriptcomponentid}`
      - `Participant {name, type, transcriptpersonid}`